 Here’s the key: leaders help the employees see the value of the work they’re performing beyond the paycheck they receive each week.
 If leaders do that, if they truly inspire their teams and connect them to the larger mission and the community they serve, their teams will strive and reach high performance.
 What’s better, they’ll get there will enough gas in the tank to go farther and they’ll enjoy the journey as well.

-Mickey is the author of seven books, including Leading Leaders: Inspiring, Empowering, and Motivating Teams and The 5 Be’s For Starting Out.
+Mickey is the author of seven books, including Leading Leaders: Inspiring, Empowering, and Motivating Teams and The Five Be’s.
 He’s a frequent contributor to industry publications and blogs.